 2021 2020

+\$ \$

 Audit and review of financial reports

-Company 56,000 38,91
+Company 56,000 38,918

-Total audit and review of financial statements 56,000 38,91
+Total audit and review of financial statements 56,000 38,918

 Non-Audit Services

-Taxation advice 10,000
+Taxation advice 10,000 -

-Taxation compliance advice 10,000 7,50
+Taxation compliance advice 10,000 7,500

-Total non-audit services 20,000 7,50
+Total non-audit services 20,000 7,500

-Total remuneration of EY 76,000 46,41
+Total remuneration of EY 76,000 46,418

+NOTE 17: Investment manager

-he Company has appointed Contango International Management Pty (fanager), pursuant to an Investment Management Agreement.
-Limited as the investment manage er (Investment
+The Company has appointed Contango International Management Pty Limited as the investment manager (Investment Manager), pursuant to an Investment Management Agreement.

-The Investment Manager has appointed WCM Investment Managemen portfolio and the Investment Manager pays on fees under the Investme Management.
-The Company is not required to pay any fees to WCM Inv nt Management Agreement to WC
+The Investment Manager has appointed WCM Investment Management as its adviser in respect of the Company's portfolio and the Investment Manager pays on fees under the Investment Management Agreement to WCM Investment Management.
+The Company is not required to pay any fees to WCM Investment Management.

-The Investment Manager is entitled to a management fee of 1.25% per value. annum (excluding GST) of the Con npany's portfo
+The Investment Manager is entitled to a management fee of 1.25% per annum (excluding GST) of the Company's portfolio value.

-р Е The Company has agreed to pay the Investment Manager a performant portfolio's outperformance relative to the "Total Hurdle Amount" being the penchmark return (being the MSCI All Country World Index ex-Australia Australian Dollars and unhedged) plus the management fee over each forward underperformance.
-The maximum performance fee payable in any market value of the portfolio in each financial year. he initial portfolio value adjusted fo with gross dividends reinvested re inal year subject to full recoupmen or the eported in at of any prior
+The Company has agreed to pay the Investment Manager a performance fee equal to 10% (excluding GST) of the portfolio's outperformance relative to the "Total Hurdle Amount" being the initial portfolio value adjusted for the benchmark return (being the MSCI All Country World Index ex-Australia with gross dividends reinvested reported in Australian Dollars and unhedged) plus the management fee over each final year subject to full recoupment of any prior year underperformance.
+The maximum performance fee payable in any financial year is capped at 0.75% of the closing market value of the portfolio in each financial year.

-Note 17 Investment Manager